Shannon-Watts/netflix_analysis/README.md

 *What is the corresponding IMDB score for these films, has Netflix missed any major top rated films?*

-*What genres are most common in IMDB’s top 1000?
-And what genres are Netflix currently showing?
+*What release year are most common in IMDB’s top 1000?
 Possible suggestions for films to be added next month?*

 **The Datasets:**